Age-related features of the pelvic bones. Age-related features of the pelvis

 conclusions

-3. Synostosis of the lower branches of the ischial and pubic bones is observed in girls aged 6-12 years, in boys - 8-15 years, incomplete synostosis - from 3 years of age, regardless of gender.
+3. Synostosis of the lower branches of the ischium and pubic bones is observed in girls aged 6-12 years, in boys - 8-15 years, incomplete synostosis - from 3 years of age, regardless of gender.

 Causes of pelvic displacement in children

-Various triggers are capable of provoking a curvature of the pelvis.
+Various triggers can provoke pelvic curvature.
 Among the most common disease factors in children are:

 • Anteversion is also affected by scoliotic changes (congenital or acquired) that form in the lower lumbar region.

-Symptoms and Signs
+Symptoms and signs

 • stiffness of movements;